CurtisLusmore/ghp/README.md

 # ghp
-A simple web server for serving static GitHub Pages locally.
+A simple web server for serving static GitHub Pages locally, to test before deploying.

 This can be useful compared to browsing local HTML files from your browser when you use absolute paths in links, such as `/about`, `/js/app.js`,